Table of contents

 Can sleep apnoea be cured?

 Is sleep apnoea treatable?
-Sleep apnoea is a disorder that requires treatment.
-It affects not only the health of the patient, but also the comfort of their loved ones.
-Effective treatment of sleep apnoea can improve the quality of sleep and restore comfort in daily life.
-The most up-to-date treatment of sleep apnoea is laser therapy, which aims to improve palatal and pharyngeal tissue tone.
+Sleep apnoea is a condition that requires treatment.
+It affects not only the patient’s health, but also the quality of life of their loved ones.
+Effective treatment for sleep apnoea helps to improve the quality of sleep and restore comfort in everyday life.
+The most advanced method of treating sleep apnoea is laser therapy, which aims to improve palatal and pharyngeal tissue tone.
 This can contribute to reducing the severity of snoring and apnoea episodes, thereby improving airway patency and sleep quality.

 Want to know if you qualify for apnoea and snoring treatment at Wellclinic?
 Consult with our medical staff, who select technologies and procedures based on real health needs.